Guillermo-Hidalgo-Gadea/ForagingPigeonTracking/README.md

 ## Repository contents
 - `analysis/` – R script and data for reproducing analyses in the paper
 - `tracking/` – Python scripts for pose estimation and triangulation
 - `processing/` – Python scripts for behavioral feature extraction
-- `docs/` – Documentation and usage instructions

 ## Data availability
 Raw video data (~9 TB) is available upon request from our university server [ReSeeD](https://researchdata.ruhr-uni-bochum.de/en/reseed/).